 11. Robert Plant

 Rolling Stone listed Plant as one of the 100 best singers of all time.
-His extensive vocal range earned him 7 Grammy awards.
-He was inducted into the Rock and Roll Hall of Fame in 1995.
+His extensive vocal range earned him 7 Grammy awards, and in 1995, he was inducted into the Rock and Roll Hall of Fame.

 12. Willie Nelson

-Willie Nelson is still one of the most recognizable male country artists.
+One of the most recognizable male country artists is Willie Nelson.
 Despite the chaos of being born during the Great Depression, Nelson immersed himself in music at a young age.
 During high school, he toured as lead singer and guitarist of Bohemian Polka.

 In 1993, Nelson was inducted into the Country Music Hall of Fame.
-Rolling Stone named him to their lists of the 100 Greatest Singers and 100 Greatest Guitarists.
+Rolling Stone also included him in their lists of the 100 Greatest Singers and 100 Greatest Guitarists.

 13. Mick Jagger

-Lead vocalist and co-founder of the Rolling Stones, Mick Jagger has played a significant role in rock and roll for decades.
+The lead vocalist and co-founder of the Rolling Stones, Mick Jagger, has played a significant role in rock and roll for decades.

 The Rolling Stones released “Can’t You Hear Me Knocking” in 1971.
-Rolling Stone magazine ranked this song as number 25 on “The Top 100 Greatest Guitar Songs of All Time”.
+Rolling Stone magazine ranked this song as #25 on “The Top 100 Greatest Guitar Songs of All Time.”

 Alongside the other Rolling Stones members, Mick Jagger was inducted into the Rock and Roll Hall of Fame in 1989.